jhert0/dotfiles/README.md

 # dotfiles
 My dotfiles

+## What I use
+ 1. Emacs
+ 2. Zsh
+ 3. Tmux

 ## Install
  1. Clone this repository.
  2. Run the install.sh script, it will backup your current dotfiles to a folder named old_dotfiles.